Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Introduction

-A quintessential resource for accessing domain knowledge are knowledge graphs -- large, unstructured graphs of facts stored as triples (entity-relation-entity).
+A quintessential resource for accessing domain knowledge is knowledge graphs -- large, unstructured graphs of facts stored as triples (entity-relation-entity).
 Previous studies (\S \ref{sec:RW}) have shown how language models can leverage knowledge graphs to improve performance on various NLP tasks.
-Knowledge graphs allow for the training of embeddings (KGE), which aim to capture the semantics of an entity and its behaviour with other entities, as described by the relations in the knowledge graph.
+Knowledge graphs allow for the training of knowledge graph embeddings (KGE), which aim to capture the semantics of an entity and its behaviour with other entities, as described by the relations in the knowledge graph. \textbf{Given that knowledge graphs provide valuable information about entities, we define the main research question here as},

+\begin{quote} \textit{Can we use Knowledge Graph Embeddings (KGE) as a cheaper alternative to pre-training corpora for injecting domain knowledge into open-domain models to match/exceed the performance of domain-specific models?} \end{quote}

-Given that KGE provides valuable information about entities, we seek to incorporate them into our question representations.
-However, as pointed out by \citet{Liu_Zhou_Zhao_Wang_Ju_Deng_Wang_2020}, external embeddings cannot be directly fed to the input signal of transformers because of the different objective function used in generating them and concatenating them would lead to inconsistent or \textit{heterogeneous} embedding spaces.
-As such, we propose a simple \textit{embedding homogenization} technique, inspired by the recent interest in feedforward neural networks (FFNN) \citep{liu2021pay}, to fuse entity KGE into the question representation during the fine-tuning phase for MRC.
-Our proposed technique does not rely on a vocabulary overlap between the domains to be aligned, unlike existing approaches such as the \citet{mikolov2013exploiting} approach.
+As pointed out by \cite{Liu_Zhou_Zhao_Wang_Ju_Deng_Wang_2020}, external embeddings cannot be directly fed to the input signal of transformer-based \cite{vaswani2017attention} language models because of the different objective functions used in training them.
+Concatenating such vectors would lead to inconsistent or \textit{heterogeneous} embedding spaces.
+As such, we propose a simple \textit{embedding homogenization} technique, inspired by work on feed-forward neural networks (FFNN) \cite{liu2021pay}, to fuse entity KGE into the question representation during the fine-tuning phase for MRC.

+Modern NLP models predominantly use ``wordpiece'' or Byte-Pair Encoding (BPE) schemes to construct their vocabulary.
+As such, their vocabulary contains a small number of ``full'' words (e.g. \textit{aviation}) and mostly subword tokens (e.g. \textit{\#\#met}) \cite{sennrich2015neural}.
+Seeing as knowledge graphs contain entities described using specialized language that may span multiple subwords, the requirement of vocabulary overlap is a significant hurdle.
+Our technique does not rely on an intersection between the set of terms to be aligned (Knowledge Graph entities/Language Model vocabulary), unlike existing approaches such as the Mikolov \cite{mikolov2013exploiting} approach.
 It can therefore leverage the full array of information provided by the knowledge graph, not just information for entities present in both vocabularies.
-Modern NLP models predominantly use ``wordpiece'' or Byte-Pair Encoding (BPE) schemes to construct their vocabulary, so their vocabulary contains a small number of ``full'' words (e.g. \textit{aviation}) and subword tokens (e.g. \textit{\#\#met}) \citep{wu2016google, sennrich2015neural}.
-Seeing that knowledge graphs contain entities described using specialized language that may span multiple words, the requirement of vocabulary overlap is a significant hurdle.
-In our experiments, our knowledge graph only had 24 elements in common with BERT's vocab.